noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - any implementation of an interface can have weaker preconditions aand stronger postconditions
       - i.e. the same way a derived class can have weaker preconditions and stronger postconditions than the base class

+## contract checking
+  - an interface implementation is not required to check the preconditions
+    - assume user has met those preconditions and report any failures if they have not
+  - an interface that does validate preconditions should use one of the following
+    - code embedded within each method to check the conditions
+    - use aspects if the environment supports them
+    - contract-checking proxy
+      - implementation of the interafce the checks the preconditions for each method
+      - if all preconditions are met, the proxy calls the corresponding method in the implementation that does the actual work
+        - else signals a failure
+      - if the corresponding method returns and the postconditions are not met, it could also signal a failure

+# interface protocols
+  -

 #  IOD Deliverables
   - sequence diagrams
     - illustrate the logical steps in doing something
   - Interface contracts
+    - preconditions
+    - postconditions
+    - class invariants
+  - interface protocols